aws-quickstart/quickstart-spinnaker/README.md

+This template features the open-source version of Spinnaker
+## Commercial support
+Armory has an installer available and can provide commercial support for spinnaker.
+Visit http://go.Armory.io/install for more info

 ## Synopsis
 Spinnaker is a Netflix open source, multi-cloud continuous delivery platform for releasing software changes with high velocity and confidence.
 It provides two core sets of features: cluster management and deployment management.
 For more information please refer to [Spinnaker main website](http://spinnaker.io/).